sherurox/Probing-Bayes-Error-Estimation-from-Soft-Labels/README.md

 - @sherurox
 - @snavale2-001

-1. Contribution by Shreyas – Hypothesis B & Fashion-MNIST Reproduction
+**1. Contribution by Shreyas – Hypothesis B & Fashion-MNIST Reproduction**
 ----------------------------------------------------------------------
 Shreyas completed all experiments and code required for **Hypothesis B**, which investigates the role of neural network miscalibration in soft label based Bayes